awsugkochi/awsugkochi/src/pages/blog/2019-02-27-aws-awsugkochi-meetup-report-2019-feb.md

 - The speaker has gone through all major components of a modern application and what all are the AWS Services suitable for each layer of the application architecture.

+- Summarised about State-less and state-full applications.

 - Lambda is the heart of serverless architecture in AWS.
-He has gone through lambda basics, triggers, actions and how to monitor the logs and metrics of functions.
+He has gone through lambda basics, triggers, actions and how to monitor the logs and metrics of lambda functions.

 - He has also gone through different use cases of lambda.